cladmi/openvpn-netns/README.md

 Current state
 -------------

-* Openvpn configuration seems to be working
+* Openvpn configuration
-  * No Systemd integration yet
 * Create network namespace as a unit
 * Provide "tcp port forwarding" to the namespace using socat
 * Template to run a service inside the namespace
+* Example for a service that runs 'transmission' with a 'transmission' namespace and vpn configuration.

 Implementation
 --------------